There’s no question that hypothyroidism is a complex disease but does it deserve the designation of chronic disease?

 #1.
 He/she can attempt to reverse the disease using intensive dietary strategies while helping you alter your lifestyle with the hopes of reversing that condition and helping you to eliminate it from your body completely.

 #2.
-He/she can give you a medication which "lowers" your blood sugar and follow up with you every 3 months (4) adding more medications as time goes on.
+He/she can give you a medication that lowers your blood sugar and follow up with you every 3 months (4) adding more medications as time goes on.

 In the first example, your goal is to completely reverse the disease and you are expecting that the symptoms associated with this disease will someday be eliminated.